qompute/Big-O-Visualizer/README.md

     f1(n // 2)
     f1(n // 2)
 ```
 What's the runtime of this function?
 This is an example of an algorithm whose runtime can be solved with a recurrence relation.
-(There are many ways of doing this.
-One way is to use the [master theorem for divide-and-conquer recurrences](https://en.wikipedia.org/wiki/Master_theorem_(analysis_of_algorithms)).)
 As it turns out, this function has a runtime of Θ(N log N).
 The `find_best_function` function correctly identifies this as a linearithmic function:

 ![Scatterplot of Recursive Function f1](/images/f1-graph.png)